- Online Counsellor with Talklife Connect.

 You may be looking for advice.
 It is rare for me to offer advice, even if asked for it.
 I believe that only you can choose the direction you want to go in, and that is why your own decision making is essential.
 The best advice you can follow is your own, and I shall do my best to help you to work things out for yourself.

-I am a qualified BACP registered Therapeutic Counsellor and I conduct my counselling practice within the BACP Ethical Framework for the Counselling Professions.
+I am a BACP registered Therapeutic Counsellor and I conduct my counselling practice within the BACP Ethical Framework for the Counselling Professions.
 I am also a member of the Association for Counselling and Therapy Online (ACTO) and adhere to their Code of Ethics.
-I work in private practice offering both face-to-face counselling and online counselling to adults over the age of 18.
+I work in private practice offering both face-to-face counselling and online counselling to adults and couples over the age of 18.
 In addition I have experience of working in schools and the charity sector.
 I have worked with clients across all age ranges and I have the fullest commitment to offering a service which is welcoming to all backgrounds in a supportive and non-discriminatory manner.
 People decide to have counselling for many different reasons and often seek it out because something is causing unhappiness or a feeling of things not being quite right.
 By working as an integrative counsellor, I tailor what I offer to my client’s needs and personal circumstances.
 By bringing together elements of specific therapies, my aim is to help my client to explore what is causing unhappiness or difficult feelings.
 I believe that all human beings have the ability to fulfill their potential provided empathy and understanding is present and this is what I aim to offer when I work with a client either online or in person.

 About the way I work